 - 1 teaspoon pure vanilla extract

-- 1 8 ounce package fresh dates, chopped (approximately 1 cup)
+- 8 ounces fresh dates, chopped (approximately 1 cup)

 - 1 cup chopped pecans or walnuts

-- Combine the flour, baking soda, and salt in a small mixing bowl and set aside.
+- Combine the flour, baking soda, and salt in a medium mixing bowl and set aside.

-- In a large mixing bowl, using a hand mixer, cream the butter with remaining 1/2 cup granulated sugar and 1/2 cup brown sugar.
+- In a large mixing bowl, using a hand mixer, cream the butter with ½ cup granulated sugar and the brown sugar.
 Mix on medium speed for a minute or two.
 Add the egg and vanilla and continue mixing until well incorporated.

-- Meanwhile, place the chopped dates, 1/4 cup granulated sugar and 1/2 cup water in a small saucepan over medium heat.
-Bring mixture to a boil then reduce heat to low and simmer for about 5 minutes, stirring occasionally.
-When the dates have cooked down and the mixture is paste like, mix in the chopped nuts and remove the pan from the heat.
+- Meanwhile, place the chopped dates, remaining ¼ cup granulated sugar and the water in a small saucepan over MEDIUM heat.
+Bring the mixture to a boil then reduce the heat to LOW and simmer for about 5 minutes, stirring occasionally.
+When the dates have cooked down to a paste-like consistency, mix in the chopped nuts and remove the pan from the heat.
 Set aside to cool.

-- Roll chilled dough out on a lightly floured piece of wax paper to a 12" x 8" rectangle.
-Spread the cooled date mixture on the dough to within about 1/2" of the edges.
+- Roll the chilled dough out on a lightly floured piece of wax paper to a 12- x 8-inch rectangle.
+Spread the cooled date mixture on the dough to within about ½-inch of the edges.
 Starting at one of the long ends, begin to carefully roll the dough into a log.
 Wrap the rolled dough in the wax paper and refrigerate for at least an hour or overnight.